floydwch/the-most-influential-developers-on-github/README.md

 #Under Construction

+#Abstract
+There are many developers on github, following influential developers is highly beneficial since they spread useful repositories and others.
+This survey employed the well-known PageRank algorithm, the data of watching events from the [GitHub Archive](http://www.githubarchive.org/) and users' connections from Github API to mine the most influential developers on Github.

 #Warning
 The result is based on limited data(2014/5/23 ~ 2014/8/23) and not on behalf of Github.
 The rank might be changed if the collected data increased.